-- While HubSpot can integrate with Shopify, WooCommerce, and BigCommerce, its abandoned cart email functionality is compatible with only Shopify stores.
+- While HubSpot can integrate with Shopify, WooCommerce, and BigCommerce, its feature for displaying dynamic abandoned cart content in emails works only with Shopify stores.
 Also, you need a paid third-party app to integrate HubSpot with BigCommerce.

 - The platform charges an arm and a leg for access to its full marketing automation features.

 - 1,000 contacts (5 emails per contact): $18/mo (Marketing Hub Starter plan)

 - 2,000 contacts (10 emails per contact): $800/month (Marketing Hub Professional plan)

 Read more on Hubspot pricing.

 HubSpot works best with stores built on Shopify, so I’d recommend it only if you run a large Shopify store and therefore have deep pockets to afford HubSpot’s marketing automation features.